Frans Francken the Younger: Garland paintings

 Frans Francken often collaborated with still life specialists such as Andries Daniels, Jan Brueghel the Elder and Younger and Philips de Marlier in the production of garland paintings.
 Garland paintings are a special type of still life developed in Antwerp by artists such as Jan Brueghel the Elder, Hendrick van Balen, Andries Daniels, Peter Paul Rubens and Daniel Seghers.
 They typically show a flower garland around a devotional image or portrait.
-This genre was inspired by the cult of veneration and devotion to Mary prevalent at the Habsburg court (then the rulers over the Southern Netherlands) and in Antwerp generally.
+This genre was inspired by the cult of veneration and devotion to Mary prevalent at the Habsburg court (then the rulers over the Habsburg Netherlands) and in Antwerp generally.

 Garland paintings were usually collaborations between a still life and a figure painter.
 In his collaborations on garland paintings Francken would paint the central figure or representation while the still life painter would create the garland.
 Together with Andries Daniels, Frans Francken further developed the genre of garland paintings, creating many special forms, among them garlands around medallions with the decades of the rosary.

 Religious works

 Later in his life Francken also painted large altarpieces.
-In these works he remained immune to the influence of Rubens, who had such a strong appeal on Flemish artists of that time.
+In these works he remained immune to the influence of Rubens, whose work exercised such a strong appeal on Flemish artists of that time.
 His religious works are more indebted to the work of his father.

 Among his religiously themed works of particular note are the unusual and stylistically 'reactionary' paintings of biblical scenes, which are framed on all sides by smaller scenes in grisaille.
+This type of painting had been introduced by the Antwerp artist Gillis Mostaert in the 16th century.
 The grisaille frame echoes the Renaissance ecclesiastical portal.
 Each grisaille scene has its own naturalistic perspective and as a result the compositions provide an odd mixture of three-dimensional naturalism and archaic flatness.
 Francken used this archaizing technique into the 1620s.
 This style was possibly invented in the 16th century by the Flemish painter Gillis Mostaert and some works of Mostaert in this style have been erroneously attributed to Frans Francken.

-An example of one of these works is The story of the prodigal son (Rijksmuseum, Amsterdam).
+An example of one of these works is The Parable of the Prodigal Son (Rijksmuseum, Amsterdam).
 The panel shows various scenes from the Parable of the Prodigal Son from the Christian bible.
 The parable recounts the story of a father with two sons.
 The younger son asks for his inheritance and after wasting his fortune (the word "prodigal" means "wastefully extravagant"), becomes destitute and has to live in squalor.
 He returns home with the intention of begging his father to make him one of his hired servants.
 His father welcomes him back and celebrates his return but the older son refuses to participate.
 In the centre of the composition Francken depicts the scene of the prodigal son during his wild, high-living days in which he squandered his inheritance.
 Surrounding this central scene are depicted other scenes of the story in smaller scale and in grisaille.